zextras/tech-doc/source/carbonio/install/roles/role-vs.rst

 ================================

-Before installing this Role on the |product| infrastructure, make sure that you installed the :ref:`role-prov-install`, because this role is required by the |vs|.
+Before installing this Role on the |product| infrastructure, make sure that you installed the :ref:`role-prov-install`, which is a requirement for this Role.

+.. note:: This Role can not be installed on the same Node as :ref:`role-vs-wsc-install`.

 Install Packages
 ----------------